How To Use Personal Deadlines In Your Email Marketing Sequences To Create FOMO

 And you might have several goals, such as:

-In order to achieve any goal you set, you need your subscribers to take action on the offers you make.
-Understanding how user behavior works will help you better plan out and position your offers.
+To achieve any goal you set, you need your subscribers to take action on the offers you make.
+Understanding user behavior will help you better plan and position your offers.

 One of the most popular frameworks for understanding user behavior is the Fogg Behavior Model: